Categorized as

 A Warehouse Management System (WMS) is used for exactly what it sounds like: managing a warehouse.
 Essentially all the processes that occur within the four walls of a warehouse, distribution center, or a logistics center, flow through the warehouse management system.
 It helps companies manage and drive processes, collecting data that can be used to plan short-term and long-term, and become more cost efficient.

-Operations like receiving, put-aways, order fulfilment, shipping, and inventory management commonly flow through a warehouse’s WMS.
+Operations like receiving, put-aways, order fulfillment, shipping, and inventory management commonly flow through a warehouse’s WMS.

 What is a WCS?